Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Development of DCF-based Methods

 \section{Development of DCF-based Methods}

-Even though the general structure of most DCF-based trackers is the same, every tracker possesses their special priority and contribution.
-This section focuses on 20 DCF-based trackers' creative contribution in detail (some are in the same subsection, \emph{i.e.}, the fDSST tracker and DSST tracker).
+Even though the general structure of most DCF-based trackers is the same, every tracker possesses its special priority and contribution.
+This section focuses on 23 DCF-based trackers' creative contribution in detail (some are in the same subsection, \emph{i.e.}, the fDSST tracker and DSST tracker).
 In general, as is shown in Fig.~\ref{fig:tree}, over the years, different trackers proposed their innovation focusing on different issues and achieved better and better results.
+Generally, the trackers introduced in this section are categorized into foundation, scale estimation, feature representation, boundary effect, temporal consistency, and extra types.
 Table~\ref{tab:1} lists most symbols used in this work for convenient reference.
-Table~\ref{tab:2} showed all the state-of-the-art DCF-based trackers introduced in this section, including their venue, features used, and other characteristics.
+Table~\ref{tab:2} shows all the state-of-the-art DCF-based trackers in their categories, including their venue, features used, and other characteristics, in corresponding categories.

 \Remark Considered their implement ability onboard UAVs, only trackers using handcrafted features are considered practical, which ensure promising speed on a single CPU and save the power supply onboard UAVs.
-Some trackers adopting CF structure but CNN features, \emph{e.g.}, the HCFT tracker \cite{ma2015ICCV}, are classified as deep trackers, which are not the mainstream in this work.
+Some trackers adopting CF structure but CNN features, \emph{e.g.}, the HCFT tracker \cite{Ma2015ICCV}, are classified as deep trackers, which are not the mainstream in this work.